Ganeee1324/uc/README.md

    DB_PASSWORD=your_password
    ```
 3. Run `pip install -r requirements.txt` to install the dependencies
+4. Download the model from https://github.com/FlagOpen/FlagEmbedding/tree/master/research/visual_bge and install the visual_bge module as described in the README
-4. Run `python setup_database.py` to create the database tables
+5. Run `python setup_database.py` to create the database tables
-5. Run `python app.py` to start the Flask server
+6. Run `python app.py` to start the Flask server

 ## Features